will-bc/Dota_Net/README.md

 > Execute: ping_database.m

 Wait for the time you want.
 When more is better.
-The script Creates a database of net stability.
+The script creates a database of net stability.

 > Execute: dota_net.m